Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 When you have finished filling in the fields, click the **Save** button.

 ## Sites
-In ATIONet the site represents the service station.
-This section lists the sites already created, edit them and also create new ones.
-You can also add taxes to sites directly from the **Options** column.
-To make queries easier, there is a panel of filters at the top.
+In ATIONET the site represents the service station.
+This section shows the sites already created, as well as the possibility to edit and create new ones.
+Taxes can be added to the sites directly from the **Options** column.
+To facilitate queries, there is a filter panel at the top.

 ![Sites](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Sites.PNG)